FD CINEMATOGRAFICA, 1980

 Filmmakers such as Richard Donner, Chris Menges, John G Avildsen, Euzhan Palcy and Richard Attenborough also deserve a kick up the rear end for making anti-South African films while their own country's racial issues remained largely unaddressed: foreign filmmakers should all follow the example of French filmmaker Matthieu Kassovitz who made La Haine

 : a searing indictment of his own country's harassment and persecution of minorities instead of focusing on another country.

 Alan, Jack, Mark and Faye go about their business of creating havoc, dissent and killing innocent people and animals, all for the sake of FOOTAGE, much in the same vein as the anti-South African filmmakers did way back when (except for the killing, that is) and their ultimate comeuppance is richly deserved – the final shot of the bloodied face of Alan reminds me eerily of the final shots in The Blair Witch Project.

-It is also noteworthy that one of the producers of the latter film, Robin Cowie, was born in South Africa.
 Those that thought (and some continue to think) that this film was in fact a snuff movie should take note of the fact that the Bolex cameras used by the crew cannot record sound for a start.
 That apart, a camera like this cannot be loaded in bright sunlight – although Jack is seen loading the camera at one point – and the final nail in the “snuff” accusation is that music and sound effects have been miraculously added to the film.
 Nuff said, I think.

 Taken as a whole, Cannibal Holocaust